 No one knows exactly, but most experts agree that the causes of cleft lip and/or palate are multifactorial and may include a genetic predisposition as well as environmental issues such as drug and alcohol use, smoking, maternal illness, infections, or lack of Vitamin B, also known as folic acid.
 In most cases, it is not known what has caused a cleft lip and/or palate, but research is ongoing to better understand the condition.

-Children with untreated clefts not only live in isolation, but also face physical difficulties with eating, breathing, and speaking.
+Children with untreated clefts not only live in isolation, but also face physical difficulties with eating, breathing, hearing, and speaking.
 As a result, most of these children don't attend school or ever hold a job.

 Reconstructive surgery for clefts has evolved over more than half a century, and today’s techniques and procedures have come a long way.
 The surgery today is simple and the transformation is immediate.
 Patients see their smile for the first time, parents cry tears of joy, and lives and communities are changed forever.